swanchain/docs/computing-provider/fog-computing-provider-fcp/fcp-token-operations-guide.md

 ### 4. Important Notes

-* Always ensure you have enough `SETH` for gas fees.
+* Always ensure you have enough `ETH` for gas fees.
 * Maintain sufficient `SwanC` collateral to continuously receive and complete tasks.
 * Stay updated with platform announcements to be aware of the latest changes in collateral and reward policies.
 * If you encounter any issues, join the official [Discord](https://discord.com/invite/swanchain) community for support or open a ticket for 1-on-1 assistance.